gkalomiros/shotokan/curriculum/proposed/mudansha3/README.md

 uncommon.
 Also, students at this level are evaluated on speed and power, which must come from correct application of kinesthetic priniciples that coincide with Shotokan principles.
 For example, speed and power in a punch should be based upon correct use of the lower body and posterior chain rather than depending soley upon the chest and shoulders.
+While proper mechanics are expected to be developed in pre-determined exercises, it is not yet expected for them to be fully integrated into free-form movements, like dynamic kihon or free-sparring.

 ## Physical